 The curriculum is continually reviewed and modified to ensure the personal and professional growth of our future physicians.
-To promote balance between academics and lifestyle in Years 1 and 2, the SOM has limited contact hours to ~22 per week.
+To promote balance between academics and lifestyle in Years 1 and 2, the SOM has limited contact time to 20 or fewer hours per week.
 Opportunities for interactive learning through small group tutorials, labs, problem-based learning, team-learning, and web-based instruction have also been expanded.